Search Engine

 But if they still believe that you're exaggerating then ask them to explain exactly why they believe that IBS is psychosomatic or 'all in your head', what scientific studies they are basing their views on, and how they explain the success of new drugs such as the selective 5-HT3 antagonist Lotronex.
 That should keep them quiet.

 Sophie Lee has suffered from IBS for more than 15 years.
-She runs the IBS Tales website
+She runs the IBS Tales website http://www.ibstales.com where you can read hundreds of personal stories of IBS and self-help tips.

 http://www.mesines.com/best/medicine/5264.php